jshmnrd/jshmnrd.ca/content/about/_index.md

 I'm Joshua and this is my website.

-I am a 25 year old from Toronto, Canada.
-I'm a geek.
-I love movies, TV, Dungeons & Dragons and pretty much anything computer-related.
+I'm a geek from Toronto, Canada.
+I love movies, TV, D&D and pretty much anything computer-related.
 My favourite food changes depending on when you ask me, but my mom's chicken casserole is always on the list.

 I enjoy tinkering and fiddling, that's how I taught myself Adobe Illustrator, a fact I'm quite proud of, but my crippling ADHD makes it difficult to learn new things.
 I know that's like a default statement for people in my age group, but it really is bad.
 They legally _cannot_ medicate me any more than I am already - I can't be prescribed a higher dose 😂
 (idk why I'm sharing this, btw...)